-Interoute provides a flexible storage infrastructure that allows customers to deploy the storage its systems need, avoiding the cost of unused disk space.
+Interoute Virtual Data Centre provides a flexible storage infrastructure that allows customers to precisely deploy the storage required for their IT infrastructure avoiding the costs of unused disk space.

-Each virtual machine has a fixed system disk, sized to contain the Operating System (OS) and common server applications.
-This is achieved, the same way as in the enterprise data centre, by use of external block storage to the servers.
+Each virtual machine has a fixed system disk, sized to contain the Operating System and common server applications.
+This is achieved by use of an external block storage (EBS) volume attached to the VM.

-Enterprise block storage can be attached to a virtual machine.
-The size of each volume is defined at the time of creation, but can be changed to meet the requirements of the business.
-You can even add multiple volumes to a single virtual machine.
-As with any block storage device customers can format the attached volumes with the preferred OS/file system variant or use the device raw.
+Independent EBS datadisk volumes for applications and users' data can be created, attached and detached from VMs.
+The size of a volume is defined at the time of creation, but can be changed later.
+You can attach multiple volumes to a single virtual machine.
+As with any block storage device, users can format an attached volume for use with their preferred operating system and file system variant, or use the EBS device raw.

-Once attached and the virtual machine powered on, application data can then be written to these volumes.
-When the machine is un-deployed, the data will persist on the volume and may, if required, be mounted onto an alternative machine.
+Once attached and the virtual machine powered on, application data can then be written to an EBS volume.
+When the machine is un-deployed, the data will persist on the volume and may be attached to an alternative machine.

-This tier provides the standard resiliency built into the storage platform in a single location.
-All Storage volumes are provisioned on an HA enterprise class SAN environment using in a RAID configuration ensuring non-disruptive operations.
+This tier provides the standard resiliency built into the storage platform in a single VDC zone.
+All EBS volumes are provisioned in an HA enterprise class environment using a RAID configuration to ensure continuous operation.

-This tier provides customers with a remote snapshot of your disc image or data volume automatically, based on a predefined pair.
-Volumes are snapped every 4 hours and the snapshots are stored for a minimum of 28 days.
+This tier provides customers with both an automatic local data snapshot, and a remote snapshot in a geographically-separate VDC zone.
+The dual snapshots are taken every 4 hours, and stored for a maximum of 28 days.